PremStark/Nike-Landing/README.md

 - **Engaging Animations**: Experience subtle yet impactful animations throughout the page, enhancing user engagement and creating a dynamic browsing experience.

-- **Responsive Layout**: Built with responsiveness in mind, the landing page adapts seamlessly to various screen sizes and devices, ensuring an optimal viewing experience for all users.

-- **Interactive Elements**: Explore the collection of Nike sports shoes and seamlessly add desired items to your cart with the intuitive and user-friendly interface.

-- **Social Media Integration**: Stay connected with Nike on social media platforms by easily accessing and following their official profiles through integrated social media icons.

 ## Technologies Used:

 - **HTML5**: Structured the content of the landing page using HTML5 to ensure semantic markup and accessibility.